-You’re probably thinking my monitor isn’t not big enough or something, well I can tell you – on 3 monitors it’s still the case.
+Every link that appears above the fold is an advertisement or a link back to another Google page (which inevitably has even more ad spots on it).
+You’re probably thinking my monitor isn’t big enough or something; well, I can tell you – on 3 monitors, it’s still the case.

 Google’s Recent Marketing Campaign: Forget SEO

-I didn’t really think that Google wanted to get rid of the organic results, I mean the organic results are at the heart of what they do right?
+I didn’t really think that Google wanted to get rid of the organic results; I mean, the organic results are at the heart of what they do, right?
 Apparently not, Google ran a search marketing campaign around the globe that told people to forget SEO (especially when people searched for SEO).

-This targeting of SEOs wasn’t just an attack on the search marketing community, it was a flagrant attack on organic search itself, this was Google saying “our core business has been Google AdWords for a long time, you just not realised it yet.”
+This targeting of SEOs wasn’t just an attack on the search marketing community; it was a flagrant attack on the organic search itself.
+This was Google saying, “our core business has been Google AdWords for a long time; you just not realised it yet.”

-Google still views SEOs as the enemy when the rest of the search marketing community has grown up to see ourselves as being marketers working in the search engine space.
-It’s a bit like the Post Office making it harder and harder to deliver Direct Mail marketing campaigns.
+Google still views SEOs as the enemy when the rest of the search marketing community has grown to see themselves as marketers working in the search engine space.
+It’s a bit like the Post Office, making it harder and harder to deliver Direct Mail marketing campaigns.

-Did Google Violate it’s own AdWords Advertising Policy?
+Did Google Violate its own AdWords Advertising Policy?

-No one else would get away with running ads about PPC, that targeted people looking for SEO, before you know it you would find you’ve violated the Google AdWords Advertising Policy.
+No one else would get away with running ads about PPC that targeted people looking for SEO; before you know it, you would find you’ve violated the Google AdWords Advertising Policy.

 The End of Google’s Forget SEO Campaign

-But can Matt Cutts really say, hand on heart that this is the end of the Forget SEO Campaign or even the Forget Organic Campaign, after all the organic results are the only bit of Google’s offering that it can’t make money on.
+But can Matt Cutts really say, hand on heart, that this is the end of the Forget SEO Campaign or even the Forget Organic Campaign?
+After all, the organic results are the only bit of Google’s offering that it can’t make money on.